Get

 Conclusion

 It can be funny at first if your dog is honking, but it can become serious if it persists and your dog is in obvious discomfort or pain.
 Sometimes the cause is just seasonal allergies or a very strong smell, but other times, it can be something serious like tracheal collapse.
-If you have questions or concerns about your dog making weird noises, we urge you to consult your vet for a more accurate diagnosis.
+If you have questions or concerns about your dog making weird noises, we urge you to consult a vet for a more accurate diagnosis.

-Featured Image Credit: Kristina King, Shutterstock
+Featured Image Credit: Adrian_Sobotka, Shutterstock

 How useful was this post?